| Title: | The ScottKnott Clustering Algorithm |

 Ramalho, M.A.P. and Ferreira, D.F. and Oliveira, A.C.
 (2000).
 Experimentacao em Genetica e Melhoramento de Plantas.
 Editora UFLA, Lavras, Brazil, page 167.

-library(ScottKnott) data(sorghum) av <- aov(y ~ r/bl + x, data=sorghum$dfm) sk <- SK(av, which='x', sig.level=0.05) summary(sk) plot(sk)
+library(ScottKnott) data(sorghum) av <- aov(y ~ r/bl + x, data=sorghum$dfm) sk <- SK(av, which='x', sig.level=0.05) summary(sk) plot(sk)library(ScottKnott) data(sorghum) av <- aov(y ~ r/bl + x, data=sorghum$dfm) sk <- SK(av, which='x', sig.level=0.05) summary(sk) plot(sk)

-to ilustrate the resources of ScottKnott package
+A list illustrating the resources of ScottKnott package

-related to Split-plot Experiment (‘SPE’).
+related to Split-Plot Experiment (‘SPE’).

-data(SPE) SPE
+data(SPE) SPEdata(SPE) SPE

 The experiment consists of 8 treatments (7 leguminous cover crops and maize) in a Randomized Complete Block Design (‘RCBD’) and the yield by plot (kg/plot).

-data(SPET) SPET
+data(SPET) SPETdata(SPET) SPET

 Gomes, F.P.
 (1990).
 Curso de Estatistica Experimental.
 13 ed.
 Editora NOBEL, Piracicaba, Brazil, page 157.

-to ilustrate the resources of ScottKnott package
+A list illustrating the resources of ScottKnott package

-related to Split-split-plot Experiment (‘SSPE’).
+related to Split-Split-Plot Experiment (‘SSPE’).

-data(SSPE) SSPE
+data(SSPE) SSPEdata(SSPE) SSPE

-Returns (and prints) a summary list for SK
+Returns (and prints) a summary list for SK objects.

-## S3 method for class 'SK' summary(object, ...)
+## S3 method for class 'SK' summary(object, ...)## S3 method for class 'SK' summary(object, ...)

 object |